SeveralBandicoot/Hack-O-Ween-CTF-Writeups/Challenge2-LinuxTerminalBinaryExecution.md

 Challenge 2: Linux Terminal Binary Execution

-The goal for this challenge was to analyze the provided executable file, LinkedRooms.exe, to extract the hidden flag without needing to execute or reverse-engineer the application fully.
+The goal for this challenge was to analyze the provided executable file, `LinkedRooms.exe', to extract the hidden flag without needing to execute or reverse-engineer the application fully.

 ##Tools Used